-Available each year for Year 7 entry
+Available for entry in Year 7 2022.

 Pymble Ladies’ College offers a number of Performance Scholarships – Music providing full or part remission from academic tuition fees (excluding extras) to students entering Year 7.
-The awarding of scholarships is determined by an audition, results in the scholarship examination and successful interview.
+The awarding of scholarships is determined by portfolio submission, an audition, results in the scholarship examination and successful interview.

 Criteria and Steps to Apply